rust-lang/rust/src/doc/guide.md

 This is the code that Rust actually compiles.
 You can see all of the extra information that's here.
 We get all of the type safety and options that it provides, but at compile time, and without needing to type all of this out.
-This is how macros are powerful.
-Without them, you would need to type all of this by hand to get a type checked `println`.
+This is how macros are powerful: without them you would need to type all of this by hand to get a type-checked `println`.

 For more on macros, please consult [the Macros Guide](guide-macros.html).
-Macros are a very advanced and still slightly experimental feature, but don't require a deep understanding to call, since they look just like functions.
+Macros are a very advanced and still slightly experimental feature, but they don't require a deep understanding to be called, since they look just like functions.
 The Guide can help you if you want to write your own.

 # Unsafe